 The Complete History of Search Engines

-The Complete History of Search EnginesIt is hard to believe Google search is 22 years old now.
-In the history of search engines, we have to admire the ever-changing Google’s search algorithm that continues to meet the increasing demands of searchers around the world.
+It’s hard to believe that Google Search officially launched on September 27, 1998.
+In the history of search engines, Google has set the standard for innovation and excellence.
+Their ever-changing search algorithm continues to meet the increasing demands of searchers worldwide.

 To understand how Google search works, we need to explore the history of the Google Search Engine.